fikrimuhal/statique/README.md

 ## TODO

-* Webhook / build for the first time doesn't work on local development.
 * MD5 Hashing for passwords
 * Hook Queue: if another build request comes, do not reject it but put it into the queue.
 If multiple requests are come, use the last one.